pyarmak/entrada-1x-docs/user/docs/systemreports/curriculum.md

 #Curriculum Tag Mapping Report
 The Curriculum Tag Mapping Report shows you mapped relationships between individual curriculum tags.
 * Click the down arrow to select a curriculum tag set.
 * Switch views as needed to see "Mapped To" and "Mapped From" relationships.
+If you have Tag A, and you went into Manage Curriculum and opened Tag A and linked other objectives to it, those relationships will show as "Mapped To" Tag A. Whereas if you opened Tag 26, and mapped Tag A to it, Tag 26 would show up under the "Mapped From" list when you look at Tag A.
 * The resulting list is available to print by clicking 'Print Report'.

-Note that if you have a tag set with hierarchies this report can currently only show the first level of the hierarchy.
+Note that if you have a tag set with hierarchies this report can currently only show the first level of the hierarchy if it's mapped to anything.
+If it's not mapped you'll be able to drill down to the next level of the hierarchy and view it's linkages.
 This report does not have a curriculum map version selector at this time.

 #Curriculum Tag Minutes and Mapping Report
 The Curriculum Tag Minutes and Mapping Report